-The Difference Between Soft Skills and Hard Skills
+A. The Difference Between Soft Skills and Hard Skills

-Advice: Soft skills are a reflection of your employment history
+A. Soft skills are a reflection of your employment history

-Advice: Hard skills are a reflection of your educational history
+B. Hard skills are a reflection of your educational history

 On the other hand, hard skills reflect your educational background, your training, and certification.
 Job seekers tend to emphasise and rely on their hard skills during the job search, because, it is hard to prove or supplement the claim that you have a specific soft skill.
 Some popular examples of hard skills include accountancy, law, analytics, automotive, banking and more!